-Easy Garlic Cheese BunsThis post may contain affiliate links.
+Homemade Cheddar Cheese BunsThis post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-Made with just a few simple ingredients, these cheese stuffed bread balls get their dinner-roll like texture from a combination of almond flour, eggs, baking powder and cheese!
+Made with just a few simple ingredients, these cheese stuffed bread balls get their dinner-roll like texture from a combination of flour, yeast, almond milk and cheese!
 Think of them as mini buns with crispy cheese on the outside and melted cheese in the middle 🙂

 Latest Recipe Video!